-Click on any of the ten Stephenson Holt covers to go to its individual page for free chapters,
+Click on any of the twelve Stephenson Holt covers to go to its individual page for free chapters,

 or you can use the menu function above.
 To read honest, unpaid for book reviews, click on "Reviews" in the main header above.